aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ## Billing

-A `GlobalTable` can be configured with the following on-demand or provisioned billing:
+A `GlobalTable` can be configured with on-demand or provisioned billing:
-* on-demand - The default option - this is a flexible billing option capable of serving requests without capacity planning.
+* on-demand - The default option.
+This is a flexible billing option capable of serving requests without capacity planning.
 The billing mode will be `PAY_PER_REQUEST`.
 * provisioned - Specify the `readCapacity` and `writeCapacity` that you need for your application.
 The billing mode will be `PROVISIONED`.

 The following example shows how to configure a `GlobalTable` with on-demand billing: